tessercat/pbx-amd64/README.md

 This repo contains
-FreeSWITCH binaries and module config for a verto-based group chat and conference service.
+FreeSWITCH binaries and module config for a generic FreeSWITCH-based PBX.

 Most module config
 and all directory/dialplan config